Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 The insurance provider will require you to pay for a policy that covers Ohio’s state minimums, which are:

-Once you’ve paid for your policy, the insurance company will file your SR-22 with the Ohio Bureau of Motor Vehicles, typically within five business days.
+Once you’ve paid for your policy, the insurance company will file your SR-22 with the Ohio BMV, typically within five business days.
 Soon after, you’ll receive a letter from the BMV confirming that you’re all set to get back on the road.

 If you haven’t received notice within a week or so, call your provider to confirm that your SR-22 filing is in process.
 You’re not legally able to drive without it.